U.S. flag

 CLINICAL RECOGNITION

-A significant feature to clinically differentiate PAI from central AI is skin pigmentation, which is nearly always present in long-standing PAI.
+A significant feature to clinically differentiate primary adrenal insufficiency (PAI) from central AI is skin pigmentation, which is nearly always present in long-standing PAI.
 The most probable cause of the pigmentation seems to be the increased stimulation of the melanocortin-1 receptor (MC1R) by elevated levels of ACTH itself with its intrinsic α-melanocyte stimulating hormone activity.
-The rest of the clinical features of secondary and tertiary AI are similar to those of PAI type (Table 1).
+The rest of the clinical features of secondary and tertiary AI are like those of PAI type (Table 1).
 Rarely, the presentation may be more acute in patients with pituitary apoplexy.
 Hyponatremia and compensatory water retention may be the result of an “inappropriate” increase in vasopressin secretion.
 The clinical manifestations of a pituitary or hypothalamic tumor, such as symptoms and signs of deficiency of other anterior pituitary hormones, headache or visual field defects, may also be present.

 Table 1.